-ASSESSMENT OF UNDER-SERVED AREAS OF BULLOCH COUNTY
+ASSESSMENT OF UNDERSERVED AREAS OF BULLOCH COUNTY

 The Federal Communications Commission (FCC) defines broadband as data transmission technologies that are always on and capable of simultaneously transporting multiple signals and traffic types between the Internet and end users.
-In March 2024, the FCC upgraded the definition of broadband speeds for downloading content from 25 Mbps (Mega-bytes per second) to 100 Mbps and for uploading content from the previous rate of 3 Mbps to a new standard of 20 Mbps, a 4-time multiplier from the previous benchmark.
-The FCC notes that with the revised standard, 7% of households nationwide do not have access to broadband.
-There are no known formal public studies performed specifically for Bulloch County or its municipalities on broadband services, however it should be noted the FCC has set a long-term goal of 1 Gbps/500 Mbps for broadband speeds and will require considerable planning effort statewide to accomplish this.
-The Broadband Data Collection deployment data was examined for the first time rather than FCC Form 477 data due to common trends among federal and state program reliance on the data set.
-The data shows that, as of June 30th, 2023, Bulloch County and municipalities are nearly 100 percent served by terrestrial broadband service with most of the service being provided by fiber to the premises.
-It is estimated that approximately 463 locations do not have access to 25 Mbps wired broadband.
-The maps and data below display broadband coverage for the State of Georgia, and specifically Bulloch County.
+In January 2015, the FCC upgraded the definition of broadband speeds for downloading content from 4 Mbps (Mega-bytes per second) to 25 Mbps and for uploading content from the previous rate of 1 Mbps to a new standard of 3 Mbps.
+The FCC notes that with the revised standard, 13% of households nationwide do not have access to broadband.
+There are no known formal public studies performed specifically for Bulloch County or its municipalities on broadband services.
+Downloaded zip code datasets for fixed and mobile broadband deployment were examined from June 2017 provider submissions to the Federal Communications Commission (FCC) Form 477.
+The maps and data below were arranged broadband coverage for the State of Georgia, but particularly Bulloch County.